grantila/json-schema-cycles/README.md

 ```

-## Helper
+## Helpers

-Another function `sortTypeAnalysisResult` is exported, which takes an analysis result (of type `TypeAnalysisResult`) and returns new object of the same type, with all fields sorted in a deterministic way, which is useful in tests.
+Two helper functions are exported; `sortTypeAnalysisFullResult` and `sortTypeAnalysisFastResult`.
+They take an analysis result (of type `TypeAnalysisFullResult` or `TypeAnalysisFastResult`) and return a new object of the same type, with all fields sorted in a deterministic way, which is useful in tests.